Datavis-sp16/Datavis-sp16.github.io/lectures/oceancamp-sound/slides.md

-* SONAR - Seeing the world with sound
+### Echoloation - SSONAR - Seeing the world with sound
-* Death Rays
+### Death Rays

+## Anthropogenic Noise

+Sonic Sea trailer

+## Soundscapes: What does the environment sound like in the…
+	- near shore
+	- deep sea
+	- mariana trench
+	- etc.

+## Listen Live

+	Listen to a live feed (LIDO), listen for